 In our art department programs, you will:

-We teach art in a friendly, low-stress atmosphere that enhances creativity and supports students rather than stressing them out.
+We teach art in a friendly, low-stress atmosphere that enhances creativity and supports students rather than burning them out.

-Instead of juggling multiple classes and pulling studio all-nighters, you’ll be taking only one full time-course per month.
+Instead of juggling multiple classes and pulling studio all-nighters, you’ll take only one full time-course per month.
 When you take studio classes, you’ll be in the studio all day, every day without the distraction of other courses.

 Visit the Unity Gallery website to learn more about MUM’s artistic community

-In addition, you’ll enjoy organic vegetarian meals, single-living dorm rooms, and a healthy routine.
+In addition, you’ll enjoy organic vegetarian meals, single dorm rooms, and a healthy routine.

 Each student receives personalized attention, feedback, and support.
-Our department faculty are dedicated to helping you achieve your goals in class, portfolio-building, internships, job placement, and beyond.
+Our faculty will help you achieve your goals in class, build your portfolio, gain internships, and get accepted to graduate school, a pathway to a career in art.

 Recent graduates of our department have been admitted to top-ranked graduate programs such as the Cranbrook Academy of the Arts, the University of Iowa painting program, and the University of California at Davis ceramics program.
-Two received full scholarships and paid teaching assistantships.
+The two students featured below received full scholarships and paid teaching assistantships.

 “My time studying art at MUM created a strong foundation that I pull from continuously.
 The professors were so inspiring and supportive and their guidance allowed me to go deep into my work and move forward from that level.
 While at graduate school I think I have been grounded while flexible, and I attribute this largely to my MUM education.”

-Alex Gabriel is a BFA in Art alumnus and currently a graduate student in Art at the University of Iowa.
+Alex Gabriel is a BFA alumnus and currently a graduate student in Art at the University of Iowa.

 “In the MA in Art when we talk about ideas of aesthetic theory like “moments of being.”
 I can understand them in terms of my own experience of transcending in Transcendental Meditation.
 I learned at the strategy of approaching things holistically at MUM, which has helped me connect ideas from class to my studio work.
 The several months I worked in self-directed studio guided by MUM faculty has helped me feel at home in my studio, be self-motivated, and know how to move through projects with greater ease.”